kleros/kleros-v2/contracts/scripts/simulations/README.md

 ## Scripts start here

 The scripts are supposed to be executed in order.
-Note that if you get some gas related errors when executing any script, you can go to the file `tasks.ts` and modify the variable `options` to have more GasPrice/GasLimit.
+Note that if you get some gas related errors when executing any script, you can go to the file `contracts/scripts/simulations/utils.ts` and modify the variable `options` to have more GasPrice/GasLimit.
 Then save the file and you're good to go.

 You pass the values you want as parameters on the scripts.
 I'll give you some parameters as example that work too.